w0lfschild/FScriptLoader/README.md

 # Purpose
 Runtime exploration of Objective-C and Objective-C++ programs through F-Script's Object Browser and Console.
 Specifically, this plugin comes in handy when the program you want to explore disables debugger-attaching, or when the program has no menu bar.
-In these cases, use mySIMBL to load this plugin, and then use the shortcuts to control F-Script.
+In these cases, use [MacForge](https://github.com/w0lfschild/app_updates/raw/master/MacForge/MacForge.zip) to load this plugin, and then use the shortcuts to control F-Script.

 # Note: